cds-snc/digital-canada-ca/content/en/blog/posts/showing-the-whole-iceberg.md

 ---
-title: "Showing the whole iceberg"
+title: Showing the whole iceberg
+description: >-
-description: "Sure, officially we’re a digital service office.
-But by being as transparent as possible about how we work, we can show the art of the possible and amplify the delivery of better, faster, and easier services that Canadians expect and deserve."
+  Sure, officially we’re a digital service office.
+But by being as transparent as possible about how we work, we can show the art of the possible and amplify the delivery of better, faster, and easier services that Canadians expect and deserve.
-author: Charlotte Pedersen, Capacity building
+author: 'Charlotte Pedersen, Capacity building'
-date: 2018-07-31 09:00:00 -0400
+date: '2018-07-31 09:00:00 -0400'
-image: /img/cds/blog-iceberg-header.jpg
+image: /img/cds/blog/blog-iceberg-header.jpg
+image-alt: >-
-image-alt: A person standing behind a podium gestures towards an iceberg floating in an aquarium while a small dog watches.
+  A person standing behind a podium gestures towards an iceberg floating in an aquarium while a small dog watches.
-translationKey: "showing-the-whole-iceberg"
+translationKey: showing-the-whole-iceberg
+thumb: /img/cds/blog/thumb/blog-iceberg-header.jpg
+processed: 1550507384366
 ---

 *“I believe offices like CDS are change management offices disguised as digital service offices.”* - Aaron Snow, CEO